 A Little Princess

-Andrea Stephenson’s parents introduced her to the theatre, and she grew up going to shows with them.
+Andrea Stephenson’s parents introduced her to the theatre and she grew up going to shows with them.
 In Junior High, they became involved in the group Beech Tree Spiritual Players, where her parents directed the shows and music.
 That’s what first got her hooked on behind-the-scenes theatre work.
 Her first directing experience was in college and she’s since directed and stage managed several shows in the area.
 This is her first time directing at DreamWrights and she’s excited to get to learn my way around DreamWrights and the amazing community of staff, actors, crew, and production team to bring a classic story to life.

 A Little Princess is one of those books that Andrea read when she was young that really stuck with her.
 It wasn’t until she saw it listed in the upcoming season at DreamWrights that she became familiar with the stage version.
 She looks forward to exploring the themes of classism, jealousy, and friendship through the musical version.

 After 2 years as the Events Manager at Adams County Winery, Andrea is embarking on a new journey as the Manager of Presidential and Special Events and Board Liaison at Goucher College.
-She enjoys reading, singing, hiking with her husband Mike, chilling with our cats, and making references to The Office and Parks and Recreation at every opportunity.
+She enjoys reading, singing, hiking with her husband Mike, chilling with her cats, and making references to The Office and Parks and Recreation at every opportunity.